faridamajidli/STUDENT2STUDENT/README.md

 # Installation

 To be able to run our main program, you have to have the Python programming language (versions between 3.6 and 3.8) installed.
-When you launch Python, create a new project and make sure you have these files created in your project with following texts written in them:
+When you launch Python, create a new project and make sure you have these files that we have published above opened in your project:

 * accounts.txt: username1=password1
 * notes_list.txt: classachapter1=textfile.txt
 * tutors_list.txt: tutor1=subject1
 * tutors_contact.txt: tutor1=contact1
+* marketing_notes_chapter1.txt: some notes for marketing chapter 1 (this is sample notes for you to try our 'Upload Notes' service)

 Note: These text files help us to store the inputted data by the user as dictionaries.

 To be able to run our scheduling program, you have to use Google Colaboratory.